rpastor/passkeeper/README.md

 Features include:

 * List all stored service names
-* Retrieve a password for a give service
+* Retrieve a password for a given service
 * Store a new password

 ### Application Driver